Our photovoltaic system in Waltrop is now successfully operational

-Our Photovoltaic System in Waltrop is Successfully Operational A significant milestone for our energy supply: Our photovoltaic system at the Waltrop site is now fully operational.
+A major milestone for our energy supply: our photovoltaic system at the Waltrop site is now fully operational.

-With a peak output of up to 290 kWp, the system generates significantly more electricity on sunny days than is needed on-site.
-Halls 1, 3, and 4 can already be fully supplied with self-generated solar energy during daylight hours.
-Surplus electricity is fed into the public grid, making it available to other consumers.
+With a peak output of up to 290 kWp, the system generates significantly more electricity than is required on site on sunny days.
+Halls 1, 3, and 4 can already be supplied entirely with self-generated solar power during daylight hours.
+Any surplus electricity is fed into the public grid, making it available to other consumers as well.

-By generating our own solar power, we reduce our reliance on electricity from the public grid.
-This increases the proportion of renewable energy actually generated on-site and further reduces our dependence on external energy sources.
-At the same time, the system helps to ease the burden on the power grid, especially during periods of high solar radiation and high feed-in of renewable energies.
+By producing our own solar energy, we reduce the amount of electricity we need to draw from the public grid.
+This increases the share of renewable energy generated directly on site and further reduces our dependence on external energy sources.
+At the same time, the system helps relieve pressure on the electricity grid, particularly during periods of strong sunshine and high levels of renewable energy generation.

-Currently, Hall 2 is not yet integrated into our self-sufficient power supply.
-We are already working on solutions for this area to be able to supply other company departments there with self-generated solar power in the future.
+At present, Hall 2 has not yet been integrated into the self-supply system.
+We are already working on solutions to extend the use of self-generated solar power to additional areas of the company in the future.

-We are pleased about this important progress and contribution to sustainable development.
+We are delighted about this important step forward and its contribution to a more sustainable future.

 FAQs